 Mt.
 Pamitinan is located in Rodriguez Town (also known as Montalban colloquially) in the province of Rizal.
 This town is rich in many hiking destinations, all of which rewarding hikers with scenic panoramic views of the cities down below.
 It’s one of three favorites in the area, together with Mt.
 Binacayan and Hapunang Banoi.
 These karst mountains border Wawa Dam, which is a worthwhile side trip after the hike.

 The peak of Mt.
 Pimitinan rises 426 meters above sea level.
 It’s made of limestone and can be tricky with sharp rocks and boulders, but it’s a good experience for beginner hikers.It’s rated a 3/9 difficulty and will take anywhere from one to three hours to climb to the peak, depending on your fitness level.

 There are several ways to get here, but the easiest way is:

-After completing registration and paying for the fees, you’ll be introduced to your guide (or introduce yourselves if you’ve pre-booked).
+After completing the registration and paying for the fees, you’ll be introduced to your guide (or introduce yourselves if you’ve pre-booked).
 A few steps away from the DENR office is a hanging bridge over Wawa River in Sitio Nino.
-Across this bridge is the jump-off point where you can do your last minute preparations before starting the climb.
+Across this bridge is the jump-off point where you can do your last-minute preparations before starting the climb.

 The start of the hike consists of steep stone steps that end at a mountain stream.
 This initial part is already challenging, but the trail just gets steeper along the while.
 Past the stream begins muddy trails and boulders you’ll have to get through.
 This then transitions to very steep, almost vertical slopes that you need to climb.
 Footing is pretty easy to find because of the natural topography of the mountain, but rocks are sharp and rough.